A typical week in Year 1

 A team of specialist teachers from the Prep School visit each Thursday afternoon to teach all of the classes a wider range of subjects to enhance their curriculum.
-The children engage in a DANCE session, where they enjoy moving to music and exploring their bodies in an imaginative way under the expert guidance of Mrs Edwards.
+The children engage in a DANCE session, where they enjoy moving to music and exploring their bodies in an imaginative way.

-The children have a music lesson with Miss Berry, sometimes in the hall or in the music room with a range of instruments and actions.
+The children have a music lesson, sometimes in the hall or in the music room with a range of instruments and actions.

-It’s circle time and SEAL topics (Social Emotional Aspects of Learning) are explored with Mrs Down.
+It’s circle time and SEAL topics (Social Emotional Aspects of Learning) are explored.

-The children have an opportunity to work in the computer suite with Mrs Witton, using a range of programmes to learn a wide range of skills.
+The children have an opportunity to work in the computer suite, using a range of programmes to learn a wide range of skills.
 Each child confidently operates their own computer.

-Mrs Vare comes to lead a fun interactive French session, where vocabulary is learnt through games, songs and online activities.
+Specialist language teachers lead fun, interactive sessions where vocabulary is learnt through games, songs and online activities.